 There are no family plans on Giffgaff, meaning no ability to add extra SIMs to your account at a discount.
 Giffgaff is a fairly simple network, so it’s light on extras like this.

 Giffgaff aims to keep things simple and affordable.
-As such, it doesn’t really offer many unique perks, just competitively priced plans which – on SIM Only at least – don’t tie you into a lengthy contract.
+As such, it doesn’t really offer many unique perks, just competitively priced plans which – on SIM Only at least – don’t always tie you into a lengthy contract.

 That said, it does have a Payback scheme, which awards you with points for getting people to sign up to Giffgaff or helping the community on its forums.
 These points can be converted to cash or credit twice a year or donated to charity.